CommE2E/olm/docs/megolm.rst

 Message encryption
 ~~~~~~~~~~~~~~~~~~

-Megolm uses AES-256_ in CBC_ mode with `PCKS#7`_ padding for and HMAC-SHA-256_
+This version of Megolm uses AES-256_ in CBC_ mode with `PCKS#7`_ padding and
-(truncated to 64 bits).
-The 256 bit AES key, 256 bit HMAC key, and 128 bit AES
+HMAC-SHA-256_ (truncated to 64 bits).
+The 256 bit AES key, 256 bit HMAC key,
-IV are derived from the megolm ratchet :math:`R_i`:
+and 128 bit AES IV are derived from the megolm ratchet :math:`R_i`:

 .. math::